Skip to main content

 EnsureNewlineAtEOF (Boolean)

-If true, add a newline sequence at the end of the file if it was missing.
+Add a newline sequence at the end of the file if missing (Default: true)

 ConsecutiveEmptyLines (unsigned)